zephyrproject-rtos/zephyr/doc/installation/installation_linux_steps_required.rst

 Required Installation Steps
 ###########################

-Install all required packages for a Tiny Mountain development environment.
+Install all required packages for a Zephyr development environment.

-Use the following procedures to build a Tiny Mountain example starting with a clean system.
+Use the following procedures to build an example starting with a clean system.

 #. `Installing the Yocto Software Development Kit`_

-#. `Installing the Tiny Mountain Software`_
+#. `Downloading the Code`_

-#. `Building a Tiny Mountain Example`_
+#. `Building an Example`_

 #. `Running Your Projects on QEMU`_

 Installing the Yocto Software Development Kit
 *********************************************

-The Tiny Mountain :abbr:`Software Development Kit (SDK)` provided by Yocto contains all necessary tools and cross compilers needed to build Tiny Mountain on all supported architectures.
-In addition it includes host tools such as Qemu built with the needed patch to support Tiny Mountain and a host compiler for building host tools if necessary.
-If you use this SDK, there is no need to build any cross compilers or emulation environments.
-The SDK supports the following architectures:
+The |project| :abbr:`Software Development Kit (SDK)` provided by Yocto contains all necessary tools and cross compilers needed to build Zephyr kernels on all supported architectures.
+In addition it includes host tools such as a custom QEMU and a host compiler for building host tools if necessary.
+With this SDK, there is no need to build any cross compilers or emulation environments.
+The SDK supports the following
+architectures:

 * :abbr:`IA-32 (Intel Architecture 32 bits)`